iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.ascent.phr 5 reviews"/>
 </p>

+> does what it says on the tin as long as your GP is on the ball with updating at their end.<br> :date: __2021-02-24 11:35:02__

 > great app<br> :date: __2021-02-22 12:56:01__

 > works well for ordering repeat scripts<br> :date: __2021-02-21 18:37:51__